Azure/azure-docs-sdk-dotnet/docs-ref-conceptual/dotnet-sdk-azure-concepts.md

 ## Building resources using a fluent interface

-Fluent interfaces let you customize objects using method chains instead of long parameter lists.
-This allows you to customize the objects as you create them.
+A fluent interface is a specific form of the builder pattern that creates objects through a method chain that enforces correct configuration of a resource.
 For example, the entry-point Azure object is created using a fluent interface:

 ```csharp
 var azure = Azure